vinegarhq/vinegarhq.github.io/src/Home/index.md

 </p>

 <div class="warning">
+**You can now play Roblox with [Sober](https://sober.vinegarhq.org)!**

+Wine remains blocked, and we are still unable to provide support for Roblox Player (.exe) through Wine.

-[Roblox has discontinued Wine support for Roblox Player as of 22/02/2024](https://devforum.roblox.com/t/why-isnt-hyperion-an-anti-cheat/2840095/27?u=jrelvas).
+~~[Roblox has discontinued Wine support for Roblox Player as of 22/02/2024](https://devforum.roblox.com/t/why-isnt-hyperion-an-anti-cheat/2840095/27?u=jrelvas).
 You will no longer be able to run Roblox Player.
-Please do not open bug reports about it, **there's nothing we can do.**
+Please do not open bug reports about it.~~
 <u>Roblox Studio should continue working.</u>

 Please see [the 2024 Roblox on Linux Block FAQ](/Home/rol_faq.md) for more information.